What are natural deodorant ingredients and how do they work?

 Should I swap to a natural deodorant?
 Here’s the bottom line!

 This is entirely down to what suits your lifestyle!
-However, at Baba Me we feel very strongly that ingredients lists speak for themselves- if you review the ingredients of our deodorants, you'll find a list of safe, gentle ingredients compared to the complicated ingredient names you'll find on a conventional antiperspirant deodorant.
+However, at Baba Me we feel very strongly that ingredients lists speak for themselves- if you review the ingredients of our deodorants which are safe for even kids to use, you’ll find a list of safe, gentle ingredients compared to the complicated ingredient names you’ll find on a conventional antiperspirant deodorant.
 Many of our eco conscious customers are also particularly proud to swap to one of our plastic free deodorants!